avinoamr/pluto/README.md

     whatever they want with it.
     - Fire `attribute-changed` event on the custom element, allowing them to handle it however they'd like.
+    - Call property setters on the custom-element (if they exist for the attribute name)
+    - Populate some internal `.props` object and firing a `props-changed` event, to solve the problem that these non-string attributes aren't accessible after the callback was called.

+One last after-thought: these other libraries benefit from the fact that the also control the design of the custom-element or component.
+As a pure template- rendering library, pluto doesn't.
+So perhaps it's best to just provide the notations that will allow the user to define when they want to set a property, and when an attribute - a la Polymer `$=`

+## Expressions

+Some use-cases involve passing in a complex or computed attribute to the rendered elements.
+Such as `active={{ mode === 'one'}}`.
+The naive approach is to use `eval()` to evaluate these expressions, but this has two problems:

+    - `eval` is __very__ slow.
+Especially when there are several such expressions and frequent re-renders.
+    - transforming the properties of the input object into local variables is tricky and usually requires another `eval()` that sets the local variables, which further adds to the slowness.
+See alternative below.

+Polymer solves it by not allowing expressions.
+Instead, they just support function calls that doesn't require any evaluation beyond just calling the function.

+React supports it because JSX allows arbitrary javascript expressions to be evaluated native before the rendering, thus passing in the computed value in the first place.

+One alternative is kinda tricky, and moves most/all of the `eval()` to template compilation time instead of render time:

+    - Extract the list of identifiers referenced from the expression using regexp.
+    Example: `['mode']`
+    - Wrap the expression with a function that receives an object argument and fetches these idenitifers into local variables:
+    Example: `function(obj) { var mode = obj.mode; return mode === 'select' }`.
+    - Use this function in-place of the expression on the token, and invoke it with the render input upon render.

+## Binding event listeners